WHATS HOT

 Your doctor may recommend that you take birth control pills or injections to help prevent another pregnancy.
 This is because you may be at risk for a cancer diagnosis if you have a molar pregnancy.

 This is something that we don’t often talk about, but it’s important to remember that every pregnancy is different.
 Just because you’ve had a molar pregnancy in the past doesn’t mean that you’re automatically predisposed to having another one.
-However, it is important to be aware of the potential risks and take steps to yourself and your partner.
+However, it is important to be aware of the potential risks and take steps to protect yourself and your partner.
 Eating healthy and taking daily vitamins, minerals and antioxidants can help reduce the likelihood of another molar pregnancy.

-A molar pregnancy can be a very traumatic experience for a , both physically and emotionally.
+A molar pregnancy can be a very traumatic experience for a woman, both physically and emotionally.
 Many women feel like they have an alien growing inside of them, and the frequent blood tests and ultrasounds can be very difficult to cope with.
 The symptoms of a molar pregnancy can last for months, and it can be very difficult to deal with the emotional devastation of losing a pregnancy.

 If you experience pregnancy loss, it’s important to seek professional help.
 Grief can be overwhelming, and it’s important to have support to help you heal.